-Despite advertising being a dominant strategy, it may not be a good strategy for your app.
-Sometimes, a less-popular approach works better, and in some circumstances, you can use more than one monetization model.
+While advertising is a dominant strategy, it may not be a good fit for your app.
+Sometimes, a less-popular approach works better, and in certain cases, you can use more than one monetization model.

 1. Consider the apps’ business goal

 Prior to developing an app, you’ll want to be clear about what you’re trying to achieve in terms of business goals.
 Is it an attempt to increase brand awareness by getting as many downloads as possible?
 If so, the paid subscription model may not be the best approach.